 Careful consideration should be given to the following risk factors, in addition to the other information set forth in this Quarterly Report and in other documents that we file with the SEC, in evaluating the Company and our business.
 Investing in our common stock involves a high degree of risk.
 If any of the following risks and uncertainties actually occurs, our business, prospects, financial condition and results of operations could be materially and adversely affected.
-The risks described below are not intended to be exhaustive and are not the only risks that we face.
-New risk factors can emerge from time to time, and it is not possible to predict the impact that any factor or combination of factors may have on our business, prospects, financial condition and results of operations.
+The risks and uncertainties summarized and described below are not intended to be exhaustive and are not the only ones we face.
+Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business, prospects, financial condition and results of operations.
 Certain statements in this Quarterly Report are forward-looking statements.
 Please also see the section entitled "Special Note Regarding Forward-Looking Statements."